 Through visual communication.

-CloudApp's screen recording software brings HD video and webcam recording, GIF creation, screenshots and annotations to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+CloudApp's free screen recorder brings HD video and webcam recording, GIF creation, screenshots, snipping tool, and annotations to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.

 We help customer support teams: